rainbowleaf256/ML-Final/README.md

 # FracNet

+## Structure

+The nii pictures are in the folder "prediction_directory".

+The zip file is used to test on the website.

+The model we generated is "model_weights.pth"

+The codes are in the folder"FracNet-master"

 ## Abstract

 **Background**: Diagnosis of rib fractures plays an important role in identifying trauma severity.
 However, quickly and precisely identifying the rib fractures in a large number of CT images with increasing number of patients is a tough task, which is also subject to the qualification of radiologist.
 We aim at a clinically applicable automatic system for rib fracture detection and segmentation from CT scans.

 **Methods**: A total of 7,473 annotated traumatic rib fractures from 900 patients in a single center were enrolled into our dataset, named RibFrac Dataset, which were annotated with a human-in-the-loop labeling procedure.
 We developed a deep learning model, named FracNet, to detect and segment rib fractures.
 720, 60 and 120 patients were randomly split as training cohort, tuning cohort and test cohort, respectively.
 FreeResponse ROC (FROC) analysis was used to evaluate the sensitivity and false positives of the detection performance, and Intersection-over-Union (IoU) and Dice Coefficient (Dice) were used to evaluate the segmentation performance of predicted rib fractures.
 Observer studies, including independent human-only study and human-collaboration study, were used to benchmark the FracNet with human performance and evaluate its clinical applicability.
 A annotated subset of RibFrac Dataset, including 420 for training, 60 for tuning and 120 for test, as well as our code for model training and evaluation, was open to research community to facilitate both clinical and engineering research.